Asad Ahmed: Awaz

-Awaz was formed in December 1992, by Haroon, Faakhir and Asad.
+Awaz was formed in December 1992, by Haroon, Faakhir and Asad Ahmed.
 The band went on to become the next best thing in Pakistani pop scene after Vital Signs.
 Awaz were highly skilled and talented musicians, producers and composers.
 The band's skill at composing and producing was often overlooked and the focus was on their good looks, glossy videos, catch songs and wild stage performances.

-Awaz was the first band from Pakistan to appear on MTV on 20 April 1992 with the song Janeman.
+Awaz was the first band from Pakistan to appear on MTV on 20 April 1992 with the song Jan-e-Man.
 Awaz released three albums.
 The first album was the self-titled album Awaz, more commonly known as Awaz 1.
 The second album was Jadu Ka Chiraagh and the third and last album was Shola.

-After Shola, the band fell apart due to the differences among the three and they went their ways.
+After Shola, the band fell apart due to the differences among the three and they went their own ways in 1997.
 Haroon and Faakhir started their solo careers.
-Awaz has sold over 3 million albums worldwide.
+Awaz had a 'sold out' concert at Wembley Arena, London in 1995.

 Karavan

 In 1997, foreseeing a disintegrating Awaz, Asad established his own studio.
 Simultaneously, he joined hands with Sameer Ahmed to form Karavan, thus returning to his rock origins.
 They brought the already established solo singer Najam Sheraz as the first vocalist and Alan Smith as drummer to complete the line-up.
-In 1999, Najam Shiraz returned to his solo career, vacating the vocalist's slot for newcomer Tanseer Daar.
+In 1999, Najam Sheraz returned to his solo career, vacating the vocalist's slot for newcomer Tanseer Daar.
 Karavan released Rakh Aas in 1997, Safar in 1999 and Gardish in 2002.
-In 2005, The band issued an internet only Unplugged album which had over 100,000 downloads.
+In 2005, The band issued an internet only Unplugged album.
 Karavan released their fourth and final studio album, Saara Jahan in 2010.
 The band broke up in 2012.
-Karavan has sold over 800,000 albums.

-Solo

-Over the years, Asad has done extensive session work contributing his guitar work and compositions to albums by Vital Signs, Ali Zafar, Haroon, Sajjad Ali and Rahat Fateh Ali Khan to name a few.
-In 2017 he released Rebirth his first solo album which is also Pakistan's first all guitar instrumental album.
-Animal was released as the first single and got heavy airplay on radio and TV.
-On 14 August he also released a guitar rendition of the Pakistani National Anthem.
-Rebirth the title track was released as the second single and video on 18 December.
-Will You was released as the third and final single on 4 July 2018.
-Rebirth has had 500,000 downloads and streams on iTunes, Spotify, Deezer, Amazon Music and over 800 online platforms.
-This makes it the largest selling guitar instrumental album in South East Asia.